 This advisory committee is established as part of a network of advisory committees satisfying the Council's obligation under the Act to establish a Scientific and Statistical Advisory Committee.
-Section 4(c)(11) Under Section 4(a)(4) of the Act, the terms of the Federal Advisory

 Section 4(c)(11).
 Under Section 4(a)(4) of the Act, the terms of the Federal Advisory Committee Act, 5 U.S.C.
 Appendix I, Sections 1-14, apply "to the extent appropriate" to the Council's advisory committees.

-- 3. Objectives and Scope of Activity: The Conservation Resources Advisory Committee will advise the Council during the update and implementation of the regional Power Plan by: - (A) Assisting the Council in assessing: 1) the current performance, cost and availability of conservation resources; 2) technology development trends; and 3) the effect of these trends on the future performance, cost and availability of conservation resources. - (B) Assisting the Council in identifying technical, cost, environmental, institutional and other barriers to the development of conservation resources.
+- 3. Objectives and Scope of Activity: The Conservation Resources Advisory Committee will advise the Council during the update and implementation of the regional Power Plan by: - (A) Assisting the Council in assessing: 1) the current performance, cost, and availability of conservation resources; 2) technology development trends; and 3) the effect of these trends on the future performance, cost and availability of conservation resources.

-- (C) Assisting the Council in developing policies and actions to resolve barriers to the development of conservation resources. - (D) Assisting the Council by providing feedback and suggestions for improving the effectiveness of the conservation resource development programs and activities in the region.
-Assisting the Council in implementing elements of the Seventh Plan conservation action plan. - (E) Assisting the Council in development of the Eighth Plan's assessment of regional conservation potential - (F) Assisting the Council in development of the Eighth Plan's conservation action plan - 4.
+- (B) Assisting the Council in identifying technical, cost, environmental, institutional, and other barriers to the development of conservation resources. - (C) Assisting the Council in developing policies and actions to resolve barriers to the development of conservation resources. - (D) Assisting the Council by providing feedback and suggestions for improving the effectiveness of the conservation resource development programs and activities in the region.
+Assisting the Council in implementing elements of the 2021 Plan conservation program. - (E) Assisting the Council in development of the next plan's assessment of regional conservation potential. - (F) Assisting the Council in development of the next plan's conservation program. - 4.
 Official to Whom the Advisory Committee Reports: The Conservation Resources Advisory Committee will report to the Council's Executive Director. - 5.
 Authority of the Advisory Committee: The Conservation Resources Advisory Committee will serve in an advisory capacity only.
 Neither the Committee nor its members are authorized to make statements or commitments on behalf of the Council.
 Non-staff members of the Committee are not Council employees. - 6.
-Estimated Annual Operating Costs in Dollars and Person-Days: One-thousand dollars (\$1,000) per year for travel, teleconference and video conference meetings support; two thousand dollars (\$2,000) per year contracted services for minutes; and six staff days to organize and attend committee meetings. - 7.
+Estimated Annual Operating Costs: The estimated annual operating costs, including expense reimbursement, meeting, and contract support is approximately five-thousand dollars (\$5,000) per year, and six staff days to organize, prepare, facilitate, and attend committee meetings. - 7.
 Advisory Committee Members: Every two years, the chair of the advisory committee, in consultation with the Director of the Power Planning Division will solicit technical experts to participate on the advisory committee from a wide range of regional stakeholders.
 The Council's Executive Director shall approve the participants and, in doing so, shall ensure that membership of the advisory committee is fairly balanced in terms of the points of view represented and the functions to be performed by the advisory committee.

 Committee members shall be selected based primarily on their technical expertise and experience.
-Members may include representatives from electric and gas public and private utilities, experts in the regional economy, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
+Members may include representatives from electric and gas public and private utilities, state energy offices, Bonneville Power Administration, the Energy Trust of Oregon, non-utility program implementers, state utility regulatory offices, trade associations, energy efficiency industry firms, public interest groups, and the general public.
 All committee members serve at the pleasure of the Council.

-If a member is unable to complete the two year term, the organization the member is affiliated with may designate another person to serve for the remainder of the original member's term.
+If a member is unable to complete the two-year term, the organization the member is affiliated with may designate another person to serve for the remainder of the term.
 All replacement members must be approved by the Director of the Power Planning Division.
-Executive Director of the Council.
-The Executive Director shall be responsible for ensuring Council members are timely notified of any such replacement members.

-If -a request for membership is submitted during the two year term by a person or organization that is not currently represented on the Committee, that request for membership must be approved by the Executive Director, with input from the Director of the Power Planning Division.
+If a request for membership is submitted during the two-year term by a person or organization that is not currently represented on the Committee, that request for membership must be approved by the Executive Director, with input from the Director of the Power Planning Division.
 The Council will be timely notified of the updated membership.